jascha-eoed/eo_ml/README.md

 This is the folder structure that I have used (since I use relative paths in the notebook)

 /d/full/path/to/eo_ml/
 - notebook (folder)
-        - eoml_preds.zarr
+    - eoml_preds.zarr (THIS IS NOT IN THE GIT REPO)
     - eoml_response_croptypes.gpkg
     - eoml_task.ipynb
 - Dockerfile
 - requirements.txt
 - full_env_requirements.txt
 - README.md

 In your cmd and, with docker installed on your PC, (either docker desktop for windows of docker for linux) follow these steps:
  - navigate to the folder containing the `Dockerfile` and `requirements.txt` (in this example the path would be `/d/full/path/to/eo_ml/`)